spullen/simple-fluent-validation/README.md

 * lessThanOrEqualTo(Comparable<T> c, T max, String label)

 The helper methods also provide an additional method option of key.
 Which can be used to correspond to your own message catalog.

+More pre-defined validations to come.
+If you have one you would like to add create an Issue or submit a PR.
+It's also possible to create your own custom Validator (see below).

 ### Custom Validators